UPPMAX/uppmax_intro_day_1/docs/communication/coffee_and_tea.md

 ## Cancellation

 Dear colleagues at Bikupan,

 Thanks for your help in taking care of the coffee on August 24, 25 and 26 for room A1:112b.

 However, this needs to be cancelled and costs being made can be booked to project code 106911001.

 Sorry for the hassle.

 Cheers, Richel Bilderbeek

-## Reply
+## Reply to cancellation

 Hi,

 No worries at all!
 We’ll cancel the coffee for August 24–26.
 There will be no cost for the cancellation.

 Vänligen A.N.